MajorDigi/SBA-320-ReactWebApp/README.md

 - This project aims to develop a practical web application using React to showcase your problem-solving abilities.

 Project Goals:
 - Build a functional web application.
-- Demonstrate your skills in addressing a real-world or fictional need using React.
+- Demonstrate skills in addressing a real-world or fictional need using React.

 Requirements:

 Technology Stack: